mac-mvak/TheAmazingDigitalService/README.md

 Deployment is manual; no GitHub Actions workflow is configured yet.
 The current application is maintained on `main`; use feature branches for further development.

+### Convex use

+The app uses conves for routing video traffic

 ### Demo behavior

 This is a frontend prototype.
 Messages receive guided sample replies; portrait videos are prerecorded stock clips and are not lip-synced.
 Audio uses the browser’s SpeechSynthesis API when enabled.
 Conversations live in memory and clear on refresh.
 No messages are sent to an AI service.